smurmus/sondhayni.me/README.md

 _Configuration side_
   - [ ] Getting it to deploy correctly (do I need to understand deployment for this??)
   - [ ] uhh how does graphql querying work in gatsby lol
+  - [ ] Figure out how to host/query/display pdf/files

 _Site interaction_
   - [ ] Make all pages responsive